jsenv/core/packages/test/README.md

 # 1. Writing tests for web browsers

-This section demonstrates how to write a test for a function.
-The test file will be executed in a web browser.
+This section demonstrates how to write a test that will be executed in a web browser.
 The function to test is the one below:

 ```js